NCEAS/eml/docs/eml-semantic-annotation-primer.md

 A: The distinctions among URIs (Uniform Resource Identifiers), URLs (Uniform Resource Locators), and URNs (Uniform Resource Names), relate to differentiating the functionalities of identifying a Resource, as opposed to locating a Resource, or doing both.
 URLs are all URIs (with some edge case exceptions subject to argument), and URNs are also URIs.
 In many cases, URIs serve both to name and locate a Resource.

 Within the vision of the Semantic Web, URIs are ideally unique, persistent URNs identifying some Web Resource, that can also serve to locate and retrieve (dereference) a representation of that Resource (URLs).
 The formal specification for these terms and what they mean is found in the IETF's RFC 3986, section 1.1.3 (https://tools.ietf.org/html/rfc3986#section-1.1.3).
-Another acronym one may encounter with increasing frequency is IRI (Internationalized Resource Identifier) that simply extends the concept of a URI to include full Unicode character set, rather than just ASCII in its construction (https://tools.ietf.org/html/rfc3987).
+Another acronym one may encounter with increasing frequency is IRI (Internationalized Resource Identifier) that extends the concept of an HTTP URI to allow for use of the full Unicode character set, rather than just ASCII, in its construction (https://tools.ietf.org/html/rfc3987).

 <a name="FAQ-what-is-skos"></a>